DieSocialisten/Walls.io-API-Docs/README.md

 - `id`: The unique Walls.io ID of this post.
 - `comment`: The user-generated text content of this post.
+- `language`: Language of the post as an ISO 639-1 language code
 - `type`: The post type.
 Possible types are:
   - `"twitter"`
   - `"facebook"`